 Texas judge grants pregnant woman permission to get an abortion despite state’s ban

-AUSTIN, Texas (AP) — A Texas judge on Thursday granted a pregnant woman whose fetus has a fatal diagnosis permission to obtain an abortion in an unprecedented challenge over bans that more than a dozen states have enacted since Roe v.
+AUSTIN, Texas (AP) — A Texas judge on Thursday gave a pregnant woman whose fetus has a fatal diagnosis permission to get an abortion in an unprecedented challenge over bans that more than a dozen states have enacted since Roe v.
 Wade was overturned.

-The lawsuit by Kate Cox, a 31-year-old mother of two from the Dallas area, is believed to be the first time since the landmark U.S. Supreme Court decision last year that a woman anywhere in the country has asked a court to approve an immediate abortion.
+The lawsuit by Kate Cox, a 31-year-old mother of two from the Dallas area, is believed to be the first time since the landmark U.S. Supreme Court decision last year that a woman has asked a court to approve an immediate abortion.
+The order only applies to Cox and her attorneys, who warned it was unfeasible for scores of other women seeking abortions to turn to courts during their pregnancies.

+“This can’t be the new normal,” said Marc Hearron, an attorney for the Center for Reproductive Rights.
+“I don’t think you can expect to see now hundreds of cases being filed on behalf of patients.
+It’s just not realistic.”

+The office of Republican Texas Attorney General Ken Paxton, which has argued that Cox did not meet the criteria for a medical exception, did not immediately react to the ruling but could seek an appeal.
+Spokesperson for Paxton did not return a message seeking comment.

-In a brief hearing Thursday, her attorneys told Gamble that Cox, who is 20 weeks pregnant, went to an emergency room this week for a fourth time since her pregnancy.
+Cox is 20 weeks pregnant, and in a brief hearing Thursday, her attorneys told Gamble that she went to emergency room this week for a fourth time during her pregnancy.

 Cox and her husband both attended the hearing via Zoom but did not address the court.
 Doctors have told Cox that if the baby’s heartbeat were to stop, inducing labor would carry a risk of a uterine rupture because of her prior cesareans sections, and that another C-section at full term would would endanger her ability to carry another child.

-Gamble said that the law “might actually cause her to lose that ability is shocking and would be a genuine miscarriage of justice.”
+“The idea that Ms. Cox wants so desperately to be a parent and this law may have her lose that ability is shocking and would be a genuine miscarriage of justice,” Gamble said.

 The Center for Reproductive Rights, which is representing Cox, has said this lawsuit is believed to be the first of its kind since Roe v.
 Wade was overturned.
 Since that landmark ruling, Texas and 12 other states rushed to ban abortion at nearly all stages of pregnancy.
 Opponents have sought to weaken those bans, including an ongoing Texas challenge over whether the state’s law is too restrictive for women with pregnancy complications.